trychlos/pwix-modal/README.md

     Because this method makes a search on the `data-md-btn-id` attribute, it may be irrelevant when a specific footer has been defined.

+- `Modal.askClose()`

+    Close the current modal dialog from the caller, taking care of the eventual `mdBeforeClose` configured function.

+    If the function has been provided, it is ran and its result is executed.

+    Else, the odal is closed (which is the default if the function is not configured).

 - `Modal.close()`

-    Close the current modal dialog from the caller.
+    Unconditionally close the current modal dialog from the caller.

+    Unconditionlly here means that this method doesn't take care of the optional `mdBeforeClose` configured function which ask for a user confirmation.
+Closing means.. closing!

     Of course, and if this has not been prevented in the modal configuration, it is still possible to close the modal dialog via the usual ways: